ghostCollective/OpenScienceAgainstHumanity/README.md

 ## Acknowledgements

-Watch closely 🕵️‍♀️ All cards that have the NL-RSE logo on it were thought of by the community during a session on the [National Research Software Day 2024](https://www.esciencecenter.nl/national-research-software-day-2024/).
+Watch closely 🕵️‍♀️ All cards that have the NL-RSE logo on them were thought of by the community during a session on the [National Research Software Day 2024](https://www.esciencecenter.nl/national-research-software-day-2024/).

 <img src="nlrse_whitelogo.png" width="15%" height="15%">

 This game was created by the **GHOST Collective**, Games of Horror for Open Science Training.
-You can find a continuously updates list of all our contributors [on our website](https://ghostcollective.github.io/).
+You can find a continuously updated list of all our contributors [on our website](https://ghostcollective.github.io/).

 Previous GHOST collective games can be found [here](https://ghostcollective.github.io/games.html).
 These include physical and online card games as well as online escape rooms.